Where Is The Tissue Pictured Found

 Q4: How does tissue identification differ between plant and animal tissues?

 A4: Plant and animal tissues differ significantly in their cellular organization and composition.
-Plant tissues include cell walls, chloroplasts, and other specialized structures not found in animal cells.
+Here's the thing — plant tissues include cell walls, chloroplasts, and other specialized structures not found in animal cells.
 The identification methods and criteria would adapt accordingly.

 Q5: Can I identify tissue types from just a single image?